Right to Buy

 - You must not have any outstanding possession orders

 To find out more about your eligibility for the Right to Buy scheme, please visit the Government's website.

-If after reading through the eligibility criteria, you feel that you qualify, you can requests an application pack by contacting our customer service centre online or by calling 0300 456 9996.
+If after reading through the eligibility criteria, you feel that you qualify, you can request an application pack by getting in touch with our customer service centre or by calling 0300 456 9996.

 Some basic checks will be made before we send the application pack, but all final decisions will be made after a full application has been made.